naikkapil/Global-biodiversity-Kapil/README.md

 --Testing with shinytest2: To ensure the reliability and integrity of my application, I have used shinytest2 for creating test cases.
 This helps in automatically testing my Shiny applications, ensuring that they function as expected.

 --Search Functionality: I've added a search functionality that allows users to search for a species either by its vernacular name or scientific name, such as Paris quadrifolia, Anguis fragilis, Polygonatum multiflorum, Asarum europaeum, Euphorbia cyparissias, Solomon's-seal, European Wild Ginger, Cypress Spurge, Marsh-marigold, etc. The occurrence of the species will be visible on the map, and clicking on a marker will display locality and species name details.
 Users can also view the occurrence timeline in a graph located below the map.

+--Deployed Application: The dashboard has been deployed on shinyapps.io and is accessible at https://kapilnaik.shinyapps.io/global-biodiversity-kapil/.
+This allows users to interact with the dashboard directly from the web without the need to run the application locally.

 **Installation
 To install and run the Species Observation Dashboard: